outdreamer/build-a-cure-1/DRINKME.md

 ## Summary

-	Much of this project automates the problem-solving methods & structures I use mentally.
+	Much of this project automates the problem-solving methods & structures I use mentally - so it can be viewed as meaning, information organization, or intelligence automation.
 Other components of this project include important specific functions, like predicting, finding & using important system filters.

+  These components can be used to solve problems like "predicting system behavior more efficiently", by:
+    - breaking it into sub-problems, like 'optimize predictions' & 'optimize learning'
+    - identify key components of the problem system 'learning', like 'bias'
+    - applying an insight path with a relevant supported intent like "find & describe change rules of identified key components of the problem system to optimize"
+    - retrieving/deriving & applying insights about the mechanics of bias
+    - organizing the information to fulfill intent 'optimize predictions', with other intents 'increase prediction accuracy' & "make 'learning' system more efficient".

 ### Invention Relationship